jimhigson/oboe.js-dissertation/main/main.md

 responsiveness while performing the task.
 Because applications in the target domain are much more I/O-bound than CPU-bound, optimisation in terms of the execution time of algorithms will be de-emphasised unless especially egregious.
-Additionally, I shall be considering how the semantics of a message are expanded as a system's design emerges and commenting on the value of loose coupling between data formats and the programs which act on them in avoiding disruption given unanticipated format changes.
+Additionally, there will be a consideration of how message semantics are incrementally realised as part of an emergent design.
+This will include commentary on if disruption given unanticipated format changes may be avoided by libraries which encourage data consumers to be loosely coupled to the formats that they consume.

 [^2_Introduction1]: for quite an obviously visible example of progressive SVG loading,
     try loading this SVG using a recent version of Google Chrome: